olo-wp/SwiftBase/README.md

 Swift Code RestAPI
 ----
 This is project implements endpoints for querying banks by their swift codes and their ISO2 country codes.
+Endpoints are accessible at localhost:8080

 ### How to run ?
 Requirements: Maven, Docker